 So I want to share my journey and the smell training exercise I used for my recovery in case you are also struggling with the loss of taste and smell from COVID, OR you are interested in further developing your sense of smell.

 Read on, OR use the links below to jump to a specific section:

 - My Journey of Recovery from Day 1

-- How Long It Takes to Regain Your Sense of Smell and Taste from COVID
+- How Long It Takes to Regain Your Sense of Smell and Taste after COVID-19

 - Olfactory Exercise for Sensory Recovery and Nose Training

 Sense of Taste vs. Smell

 COVID patients often say, “I lost my ability to taste,” when they experience less flavor from food and drinks.